-MindAffect’s algorithms can be used to rapidly map sensitivity over the visual field to stimulus features such as; intensity, color, and movement.
+MindAffect’s algorithms could be used to rapidly map sensitivity over the visual field to stimulus features such as; intensity, color, and movement.
 The speed and simplicity of this test, potentially allows more frequent testing and earlier identification of neuro-visual disorders.

 Testing of Visual Cognitive Function

-Or system can also test higher-level visual cognitive functions, such as face or object recognition.
+With additional development our system can also test higher-level visual cognitive functions, such as face or object recognition.
 This may be useful in monitoring general brain-health or diagnosis of issues associated with particular conditions.